‘Maxim’ Hottie Rachel Bush Rocks Soaking Wet Leopard G-String Bikini On Instagram

 Rachel Bush gave her fans something to drool over with a brand new bikini photo, which was posted to her Instagram account on Tuesday.

-In the sexy snap, Rachel is seen siting in a soaking wet g-string bikini with a leopard print.
-The Maxim model stunned as she rocked the tiny-two piece, which flaunted her ample bust, tiny waist, toned arms, long, lean legs, as well as her curvy booty.
+In the sexy snap, Rachel is sitting while wearing a soaking wet g-string bikini featuring a leopard print.
+The Maxim model stunned as she rocked the tiny two-piece, which flaunted her ample bust, tiny waist, toned arms, lean legs, as well as her curvy booty.

-Rachel’s curves definitely stole the show in the photograph as she posed in the water with her legs spread as she gave a small grin.
-The model had her body turned to the side of the camera, and wore her long, dark hair pushed back behind her head in damp strands.
+Rachel’s curves definitely stole the show in the photograph.
+She posed in the water with her legs spread, and she gave a small grin.
+The model had her body turned to the side and wore her long, dark hair slicked back in damp strands.

 Rachel accessorized her beach look with some large hoop earrings and bracelets on both of her wrists.
-She also appeared to wear a full face of makeup for the picture, which included defined eyebrows, long, thick lashes, and a shimmering glow on her face.
-She added to the application with some pink blush on her cheeks and a light pink tint on her full lips.
+She also appeared to wear a full face of makeup for the picture, an application which included defined eyebrows, long, thick lashes, and a shimmering glow on her face.
+She completed her makeup look with some pink blush on her cheeks and a light pink tint on her full lips.

 In the background of the picture, a palm tree stands tall above a gorgeous ocean scene while the sun appears to be setting, giving off yellow, pink, and blue tones.

-Of course, Rachel’s more than 1.3 followers fell in love with the post, which attracted over 22,000 likes and more than 230 comments in the span of just two hours.
+Of course, Rachel’s more than 1.3 million followers fell in love with the post, which attracted over 22,000 likes and upwards of 230 comments in the span of just two hours.

 “She’s hot af… why can’t I look like this,” one of Rachel’s Instagram followers wrote in the comments section of the photo.